Sh0702/Enhancing-Stance-of-Speakers-in-Videos-by-Integrating-Contextual-Facial-Emot-with-Spoken-Content/README.md

 ## Problem Addressed

 Traditional textual sentiment analysis models often struggle with weakly worded or sarcastic sentences, leading to inaccuracies in understanding speaker intent.
-This is particularly evident when analyzing complex stances on sensitive topics like pro-USA and anti-USA attitudes.
+This is particularly evident when analyzing complex stances on sensitive topics like BLM and ALM.
 Text alone can be ambiguous, necessitating a more comprehensive approach to sentiment and stance detection.

 ## Solution Overview

-This project integrates **Facial Emotion Recognition** with **textual sentiment analysis** to enhance understanding of speaker stances in videos.
+This project integrates contextual **Facial Emotion Recognition** with **Textual Sentiment Analysis** to enhance understanding of speaker stances in videos.
 By combining textual data with facial emotion insights, the system captures a more holistic view of a speaker’s message, even when the text is unclear or sarcastic.

 ## Technologies and Tools Used

-- **DeepFace** and **EMO-AffectNet**: These tools were utilized for **Facial Emotion Recognition** to detect emotions such as happiness, anger, sadness, and surprise from video data.
+- **EMO-AffectNet**: These tools were utilized for **Facial Emotion Recognition** to detect emotions such as happiness, anger, sadness, and surprise from video data.
 This emotion layer adds critical context to the speaker's sentiment.
+The emotions will be clubbed into Positive(Happiness), Negative(Sadness, Fear, Disgust, Anger) and Neutral(Neutral, Suprise).

 - **MaskedABSA (Aspect-Based Sentiment Analysis)**: This model was integrated to perform aspect-based sentiment analysis on the textual data.
 It identifies specific aspects within the text and assesses sentiment toward each, providing more granular sentiment detection, particularly in ambiguous sentences.

-## Achievements and Results
+## Data

-- **30% Improvement in Accuracy**: The integration of facial emotion recognition and textual analysis boosted sentiment accuracy by over 30%, especially in detecting and understanding speaker stances on pro-USA and anti-USA topics.
-The system successfully captures emotional undertones in the text and correlates them with the speaker’s facial expressions for a more reliable sentiment assessment.
+- We have scrapped our own data from social media platforms such as TikTok, Instagram and YouTube.
+- We possess 20 videos(10 from each camp) from each platform each ranging from 45 - 90s.
+Each of these videos consists of a single speaker speaking either pro BLM or pro ALM.

 ## Ongoing Exploration

-- **Micro-Expression Analysis**: Currently, the project is exploring the use of micro-expressions—brief, involuntary facial movements that reveal underlying emotions.
-These subtle cues often go undetected by conventional emotion recognition systems but are essential for understanding speaker sentiment, particularly in complex or sarcastic communication.
+- Currently, we are annotating our scrapped data with facial emotions and marking spoken content as Positive and Negative.
+- The facial emotions are annotated using a custom built API which allows the annotater to view the video frame by frame and annotate.
+The annotator views the video once and also is provided spoken content of the video in order to incorporate contextual annotation.
+- Similarly the spoken content is also annotated by the annotator after watching the video.

+## Upcoming work

+- Once the annotation is completed, we will be focussing on validating the performance of our model using the following metrics.
+    a.
+Accuracy = TP + TN / TP + TN + FP + FN
+    b.
+Unweighted Average Recall = (1/N) * ∑ (TP for that instance) / (Total instances)
+    c.
+F1-Score = (Precision * Recall) / (Precision + Recall)
+    d.
+Area Under Curve = ∫ TPR(x)dx where TPR(x) - True Positive Rate for instance x - TPR = TP / (TP + FN)
+  TP - True Positive TN - True Negative FP - False Positive FN - False Negative

 ## Instructions to Run